o-oconnell/mp4grep/README.md

 * Some of the use cases provided by other search tools like pdfgrep can be served better with mp4grep: for example, instead of searching a textbook for an example problem, you can search a recording of your class (if your professor is alright with it).
-* It caches transcription results, so if you transcribe a video once (which may take some time), searching that video again will be instantaneous.
+* It caches transcription results, so if you transcribe a video once (which may take some time), searching that video again will be instantaneous. mp4grep hashes the contents of transcribed files, so you can move or rename the file and you will still be able to quickly search its contents.
 * Although transcription takes some time, mp4grep is multithreaded on separate inputs.

 ### Why should I not use mp4grep?